gaia-unlimited/gaiaunlimited/docs/notebooks/RedClumpGaiaAllWISE/README.md

 This is a part of the [_GaiaUnlimited_](https://github.com/gaia-unlimited) project.

-This folder will hold the worked example of the construction of the selection function for a sample of Red Clump stars selected on the basis of Gaia and AllWISE data.
-The details are described in a forthcoming paper by Shourya Khanna et al.
+This folder shows a worked example of fitting a Galactic disc model to a mock sample of Red Clump stars.
+The notebook generates the mock disc, applies an extinction model, and computes the appropriate selection function, to carry out the fit to recover the true parameters.
+The details are described in a forthcoming paper by Shourya Khanna et al. (https://ui.adsabs.harvard.edu/abs/2024arXiv241022036K/abstract)